 Those with a master's in business analytics can find their way into an upper management position, such as CIO or COO.
 CIOs oversee the structuring of their company's computer systems.
 COOs are essentially the second-in-command to the CEO, handling the company's daily operations.

 If you have enough education and experience—usually no less than a decade—to land one of these positions, you will be extremely well compensated.
-Payscale says the average CIO earns over $160,000 per year, and the average COO earns over $140,000.
-Top CIOs and COOs earn around $250,000 annually, which is a long way from the $60,000 that data analysts with just a bachelor's degree earn.
+Payscale says the average CIO earns over $172,000 per year, and the average COO earns over $146,000.
+Top CIOs and COOs earn around $250,000 annually.
+That's a long way from the $60,000 that data analysts with just a bachelor's degree earn.

 Questions or feedback?
 Email firstname.lastname@example.org